-Governmental and regulatory requirements could adversely impact the Company mining, production, exports, taxes, labour standards, occupational health, waste disposal, toxic substances, land use, water use, environmental protection, aboriginal land claims, mine safety, and other matters.
+Governmental and regulatory requirements could adversely impact the Company

+The current exploration and development activities, and future operations of the Company, are and will be governed by laws and regulations governing mineral concession acquisition, prospecting, development, mining, production, exports, taxes, labour standards, occupational health, waste disposal, toxic substances, land use, water use, environmental protection, aboriginal land claims, mine safety, and other matters.
 Companies engaged in exploration activities and in the development and operation of mines and related facilities may experience increased costs and delays in production and other schedules as a result of the need to comply with applicable laws, regulations, and permits.
 Permits are subject to the discretion of government authorities and there can be no assurance that the Company will be successful in obtaining all required permits.
 Amendments to current laws and regulations governing the operations and activities of the Company or more stringent implementation thereof could have a material adverse effect on the Company's business, financial condition, and results of operations.
 Further, there can be no assurance that all permits which the Company may require for future exploration, construction of mining facilities and conduct of mining operations will be obtainable on reasonable terms or on a timely basis, or that such laws and regulations would not have an adverse effect on any project which the Company may undertake.